 So, I was staying at Radisson Blu Amritsar and I planned that I would cover Golden Temple and then Wagah Attari Border the next day.
 As planned, I woke up and got ready.
 I had breakfast in the hotel.
 I was staying at Radisson Blu.
 But I got sad to see outside from the window of my room.
 It was raining heavily.
-And I sat on the chair next to the window, watching outside at the road.
+And I sat on the chair next to the window, watching outside on the road.
 I was waiting for the rain to get stopped but it didn’t for long.
 And I thought the day was going to be a bad day.
-Rain is a challenge which you can’t avoid while you are travelling to a place.
+Rain is a challenge that you can’t avoid while you are traveling to a place.

 After an hour or something, the rain got slowed down.
 I did check out and booked a cab direct to Golden Temple Amritsar from the hotel itself.
-It was still raining and it was already cold considering January month, the peak of winter season in India.
+It was still raining and it was already cold considering January month, the peak of the winter season in India.
 In an hour, I was at Golden Temple.
 I couldn’t get to visit properly there; neither had I got to spend much time there due to the rain.
 Thus I thought, I would come back again to roam freely for some time.
 I did breakfast the hotel itself and then it was the time for lunch.
 So, I had langar at the gurudwara.
-I came out and booked myself a shared cab which costed me 150 INR.
+I came out and booked myself a shared cab which cost me 150 INR.
 I don’t get to travel much often and I was in no mood to let this moment pass by like this.

 Wagah Attari Border Ceremony – Border Parade Timings

 Regular cab services from Golden Temple (pick up and drop)

 Timing of Wagah Attari Border Ceremony – Winters – 4:30 PM, Summers – 5:30 PM (lasts for around an hour)